ga92xug/time-spent-linux-ubuntu/README.md

 # time-spent-linux-ubuntu
 ## User Usage Tracker

-This script tracks the daily usage of a given user on a Linux system and displays the information in a bar chart with an average line.
+This simple script tracks the daily usage of a given user on a Linux system and displays the information in a bar chart.
+I found it nice to track my working hours like that.

-Prerequisites
+## Prerequisites

 This script requires Python 3 and the following libraries:
     subprocess